-- i. effective mechanisms are in place for the monitoring and review of the programme, to include information regarding student performance and progression (and information about protected characteristics), as part of a cycle of quality review. - ii. external expertise is used within the quality review of osteopathic preregistration programmes. - iii. there is an effective management structure, and that relevant and appropriate policies and procedures are in place and kept up to date. - iv. they demonstrate an ability to embrace and implement innovation in osteopathic practice and education, where appropriate.
+- effective mechanisms are in place for the monitoring and review of the programme, to include information regarding student performance and progression (and information about protected characteristics), as part of a cycle of quality review - ii. external expertise is used within the quality review of osteopathic preregistration programmes - iii. there is an effective management structure, and that relevant and appropriate policies and procedures are in place and are reviewed regularly to ensure they are kept up to date - iv. they demonstrate an ability to embrace and implement innovation in osteopathic practice and education, where appropriate.